 Two tutorial courses are pursued a term, usually a primary course of nine tutorials and a secondary course of five tutorials.
 Courses are taught only at the U.S. advanced (Junior or Senior) levels.
 It is difficult to compare the Oxford system to the U.S. system.
 Associate Members who have studied through our program in the past have usually earned 14 U.S. semester credits for a term based on the work they completed while in Oxford; likewise, Visiting Students have usually earned 18 U.S. semester credits per term.

 While preparing for your studies at Oxford, OSAP encourages you to read The Oxford Tutorial: Thanks, You Taught Me How to Think, edited by David Palfreyman, MA, MBA, LLB, FRSA; Bursar, New College, and Director of the Oxford Centre for Higher Education Policy Studies.
-You can download the publication for free from this link.
+The publication is available for purchase from Amazon.

 Associate Members and Visiting Students are not, of course, candidates for Oxford degrees.
 Their credits are awarded by their home colleges and count towards their home college degrees.
 Their curriculum in Oxford must, therefore, be approved by both their home college and their Oxford academic advisors.